brocaar/chirpstack-application-server/docs/content/integrate/grpc.md

 # gRPC API

-LoRa App Server provices a [gRPC](http://www.grpc.io/) API for easy integration with your own projects. gRPC is a RPC framework on top of [protocol-buffers](https://developers.google.com/protocol-buffers/). gRPC is really easy to work with, as the protocol buffer file can be seen as a contract between the provider and consumer, in other words the fields and
+LoRa App Server provides a [gRPC](http://www.grpc.io/) API for easy integration with your own projects. gRPC is a RPC framework on top of [protocol-buffers](https://developers.google.com/protocol-buffers/). gRPC is really easy to work with, as the protocol buffer file can be seen as a contract between the provider and consumer, in other words the fields and